compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    # Maximum weather transition duration
    MaxTransitionDurationSeconds: 600
    ```
-5. Save and close the file and restart the server.
+5. Save and close the file then restart the server.

 If you did everything correctly you will see two new lines at the beginning of the server log: